seviet/landingpage/gcp/refarch-main.md

 ##### Project/Region/Zones

 A Cloud Foundry Deployment will exist within a single Project.
-It will be located in a single zone and should distribute Cloud Foundry Jobs/Instances across 3 GCP zones to ensure a high degree of availability.
+It will be located in a single GCP region and should distribute Cloud Foundry Jobs/Instances across 3 GCP zones to ensure a high degree of availability.
 Each GCP Zone will map to a Cloud Foundry Availability Zone

 ##### Google Cloud API